How to Dehydrate Chamomile in a Food Dehydrator: Boosting Wellness Your Way

 • Bath Soaks: What’s better than a hot, calming bath?
 A hot, calming bath with chamomile, that’s what!
 Your dehydrated chamomile can serve as a fantastic addition to bath soaks.
 It can help soothe your skin and mind after a long day.

 • Candles or Potpourri: Chamomile’s pleasant aroma can kick up your homemade candles or potpourri a notch.
 Feeling crafty?
-Dehydrated chamomile flowers are an ideal ingredient into these fragrant creations!
+Use this fragrant ingredient in sachets or decorative potpourri to add a touch of elegance to your home!

 • Homemade Soap: Why settle for ordinary soap when you can get super creative?
 Embed your dehydrated chamomile into your homemade soap base for an aromatic lather.
 It’s unique, personal, and oh-so-amazing!